Mushtak Ali Kazi: Birth and family

 Kazi was born in Sindh, then part of the Bombay Presidency of British India, on 21 December 1917.
 He was a distinguished alumnus of the University of Bombay.
-His father, Ali Muhammad Kazi, joined the Indian Police and rose to the position of District Superintendent of Police, a position normally reserved for the British.
+His father, Ali Muhammad Kazi, joined the Indian Police and rose to the position of District Superintendent of Police, a position normally reserved for the British at the time.
 His elder brother, Mumtaz A Kazi, had a distinguished career in the civil service and served as Member of the Sindh Public Service Commission.

-He married Razia Effendi, grand daughter of Khan Bahadur Hassanally Effendi - founder of the Sindh Madressah and one of the pioneers of the Pakistan movement.
+He married Razia Effendi, a granddaughter of Khan Bahadur Hassanally Effendi - founder of the Sindh Madressah and one of the pioneers of the Pakistan Movement.
 He was a nephew of the scholar Imdad Ali Imam Ali Kazi and his German wife Elsa Kazi.
-He had two sisters, one of them was married to the late Mr A R Kazi, Joint Secretary Ministry of Law, Government of Pakistan while the other was married to Mr Muhammad Hassan Kazi, who was engaged in business with the Parsi community.
-Several of his cousins including Mr A G N Kazi, the late Mr Ahmed Hussain A Kazi and the late Justice Bashir Ghulam Nabi Kazi were also inducted in the civil service and rose to high positions.
+He had two sisters, one of whom was married to the late A. R. Kazi, Joint Secretary Ministry of Law, Government of Pakistan while the other was married to Muhammad Hassan Kazi, who was engaged in business with the Parsi community.
+Several of his cousins including A G N Kazi, the late Ahmed Hussain A Kazi and the late Justice Bashir Ghulam Nabi Kazi were also inducted in the civil service and rose to high positions.
 Several other members of the family who opted for the judiciary include Justice Mohammed Hayat Junejo, the late Justice Imam Ali G Kazi, Justice Akhter Ali G Kazi, and Justice Mukhtiar Ahmad Junejo.
-His nephew Justice Mamoon Kazi rose to be Chief Justice High Court of Sindh, while his son-in-law Justice Agha Rafiq Ahmed Khan is the current Chief Justice of the Federal Shariat Court of Pakistan.
+His nephew Justice Mamoon Kazi rose to be Chief Justice High Court of Sindh, while his son-in-law Justice Agha Rafiq Ahmed Khan served as the Chief Justice of the Federal Shariat Court of Pakistan from 2009 to 2014.